isomerpages/ogp-isomer/_getting-started/Onboarding FAQs/Access & Vendors.md

 ##### Can I restrict editing access to specific pages?
 No you cannot.
-All Isomer users have edit access to all pages on an Isomer website.
+All collaborators on your website have edit access to all pages on an Isomer website.